-^X^S save-same-file Writes out the buffer contents to the same file last read in or written out, i.e., writes the buffer to its default file.
-This request is equivalent to ^X^WCR.
-Files cannot be written out to an archive component pathname.
-When the ESC X opt check-newline option is on, this request queries you if you are trying to write out a file that does not end in a newline (this occurs only if you have set the ESC X opt add-newline option off, however).
+- ^X^S save-same-file Writes out the buffer contents to the same file last read in or written out, i.e., writes the buffer to its default file.
+This request is equivalent to ^X^WCR. - [^]X[^]W write-file Writes the current buffer out to a file, whose pathname is prompted for in the minibuffer, terminated by CR.
+If a blank or null response is given, writes it out to this buffer's default file.
+The file specified becomes the buffer's default file.
+See ^X^S.